KadogoKenya/pitchesWorld/README.md

 Behaviour Driven Development BDD Functions of the Web application 1.The application allows user to sign in their details

-2.Allows users to read news from different sources and articles.
+2.It allows users to create pitches.
+3.

 Setup/Installation requirements 1.Clone or download and unzip the repository from github https://github.com/KadogoKenya/News-App.git